-105 Appointment [SM, s 107]
+74 Appointment [SM, s 107]

-- (1) A voter for the general meeting may appoint a proxy to act for the person at the general meeting. - (2) However, the body corporate may by special resolution prohibit the use of proxies- - (a) for particular things described in the special resolution; or - (b) altogether. - (3) An appointment under subsection (1) has effect subject to the operation of a special resolution under subsection (2). - (4) A person must not hold- - (a) if there are 20 or more lots included in the community titles scheme-proxies greater in number than 10% of the lots; or - (b) if there are fewer than 20 lots included in the scheme-more than 1 proxy. - (5) The appointment of a proxy is effective only if the voter or the holder of the proxy gives, by hand, by post or by facsimile, a properly completed proxy form to the secretary before- - (a) the start of the meeting where the proxy is to be exercised; or - (b) if the body corporate has fixed an earlier time by which proxies must be given (that can not, however, be earlier than 24 hours before the time fixed for the meeting)-the earlier time.
+- (1) A voter for the general meeting may appoint a proxy to act for the person at the general meeting. - (2) The appointment of a proxy is effective only if the voter or the holder of the proxy gives, by hand, by post or by facsimile, a properly completed proxy form to the secretary before- - (a) the start of the meeting where the proxy is to be exercised; or - (b) if the body corporate has fixed an earlier time by which proxies must be given (that can not, however, be earlier than 24 hours before the time fixed for the meeting)-the earlier time.

-106 Form of proxy [SM, s 108]
+75 Form of proxy [SM, s 108]

-- (1) A proxy under this part- - (a) must be in the approved form; and - (b) must be in the English language; and - (c) can not be irrevocable; and - (d) can not be transferred by the holder of the proxy to a third person; and - (e) lapses at the end of the body corporate's financial year or at the end of a shorter period stated in the proxy; and - (f) may be given by any person who has the right to vote at a general meeting; and - (g) subject to the limitations contained in this part, may be given to any individual; and - (h) must appoint a named individual. - (2) A proxy, other than a proxy that, under this part, may be exercised by the original owner, must be in a document separate from a contract.
+- (1) A proxy under this part-

+- (a) must be in the approved form; and

+- (b) must be in the English language; and

+- (c) can not be irrevocable; and - (d) can not be transferred by the holder of the proxy to a third person; and - (e) may be given by any person who has the right to vote at a general meeting; and - (f) subject to the limitations contained in this part, may be given to any individual; and - (g) must appoint a named individual. - (2) A proxy, other than a proxy exercised by the original owner, must be in a document separate from a contract.

-107 Use of proxy [SM, s 109]
+76 Use of proxy [SM, s 109]

-- (1) A body corporate member (member A) who is the proxy for another body corporate member (member B) may vote both in member A's own right and also as proxy of member B. - (2) If at least 1 co-owner of a lot is present at the meeting, a proxy given by another co-owner of the lot is of no effect. - (3) A vote by proxy must not be exercised at a general meeting- - (a) if the member who gave the proxy is personally present at the meeting, unless the member consents at the meeting; or
+- (1) A body corporate member (member A) who is the proxy for another body corporate member (member B) may vote both in member A's own right and also as proxy of member B. - (2) If at least 1 co-owner of a lot is present at the meeting, a proxy given by another co-owner of the lot is of no effect. - (3) A vote by proxy must not be exercised at a general meeting- - (a) if the member who gave the proxy is personally present at the meeting, unless the member consents at the meeting; or - (b) on a particular motion, if the person who gave the proxy has exercised a written or electronic vote on the motion; or - (c) for voting for a majority resolution; or - (d) on a motion approving- - (i) the engagement of a person as the body corporate manager or a service contractor, or the authorisation of a person as a letting agent; or - (ii) the amendment or termination of an engagement or authorisation mentioned in subparagraph (i); or